martomo/SublimeTextXdebug/README.md

 #### How can I start a debugging session?
 SublimeTextXdebug can [start or stop a debugging session](#startstop-debugging-session) by launching the default web browser with the configured URL and parameter `XDEBUG_SESSION_START` or `XDEBUG_SESSION_STOP` which uses the configured IDE key as value.
 By default the IDE key is `sublime.xdebug`.

-If you do not configure the URL, the plugin will still listen for debugging connections from Xdebug, but you will need to trigger Xdebug [for a remote session](http://xdebug.org/docs/remote).
+If you do not configure the URL, the plugin will still listen for debugging connections from Xdebug, but you will need to trigger Xdebug [for a remote session](http://xdebug.org/docs/remote#starting).

+#### How do I set a breakpoint?
+* With SublimeTextXdebug you can [add/remove breakpoints](#breakpoints), which are send to debugger engine on session start.
+* Another way is to set the breakpoint in your PHP code with the following function [`xdebug_break()`](http://xdebug.org/docs/remote#xdebug_break).

 ## License